AT2025ulz and S250818k: zooming in with the Hubble Space Telescope: Results

 The single component model leaves prominent residuals, indicating a more complex morphology.
 The best fit is obtained by combining two S\'ersic profiles.
 The brighter component ($F606W\approx18.7$ mag) with $n\!\approx\!1.1$, $R_e\!\approx\!2.8$\arcsec, $q\!\approx\!0.24$, and PA\,$\!\approx\!60^{\circ}$ is consistent with an exponential disk.
 The fainter component ($F606W\approx19.1$ mag) has similar best fit parameters but $n\!\approx\!0.17$ and PA\,$\!\approx\!65^{\circ}$, approximating tilted spiral arm structures rather than a central bulge.
 Therefore, the initial classification of the host galaxy as elliptical is not consistent with our imaging analysis.
 Instead, the system looks as a spiral galaxy (Figure~\ref{fig:field}) with no obvious bulge structure and seen nearly edge-on.
 Because the inclination is high, individual arms are hard to trace and the exact sub-type remains uncertain.

 This classification is consistent with the spectral results, featuring bright nebular lines from on-going star-formation alongside absorption features from the stellar population and a dusty interstellar medium.
-From line fitting we derive a Balmer decrement of ${\rm H}\alpha/{\rm H}\beta\approx\!4.5$ and a luminosity $L_{{\rm H}\alpha}\!\approx\!1.3\times10^{40}$\,erg\,s$^{-1}$, from which we estimate a star formation rate SFR\,$\approx\!0.2$\,$M_{\odot}$\,yr$^{-1}$ using standard relations \citep{Kennicutt2012, Chabrier2003, Cardelli1989}.
+From line fitting we derive a Balmer decrement of ${\rm H}\alpha/{\rm H}\beta\approx\!4.5$ and a luminosity $L_{{\rm H}\alpha}\!\approx\!1.3\times10^{40}$\,erg s$^{-1}$ from which we estimate a star formation rate SFR\,$\approx0.2$\,$M_{\odot}$\,yr$^{-1}$ using standard relations \citep{Kennicutt2012, Chabrier2003, Cardelli1989}.
+The UV emission \citep[$M_{\rm FUV}\approx21.7$ mag;][]{Bianchi2017} combined with the radio continuum \citep[$F_{\rm 1.3GHz}\approx186\ \mu$Jy and spectral index $\alpha\sim-0.9$;][]{Franz2025} yields SFR$\approx\!1.3\,M_{\odot}$\,yr$^{-1}$ \citep{Kennicutt2012,Hao2011}.
+This difference may arise from potential slit–loss bias in the optical measurement, from dust–obscured star formation not captured by optical diagnostics, or from a recent decline in the SFR given the different tracer timescales \citep[see also][]{Hall2025a}.

 From the $F160W$ image, we measure a galactocentric offset of 0.88\arcsec\,$\pm$\,0.04\arcsec, corresponding to a projected physical offset of $1.45\pm0.06$ kpc.
 The host-normalized offset is $\approx$0.35.
 These values are rather small compared to the population of high-energy transients \citep{OConnor2022, Anderson2015, Fong2013, Kelly2008, Fruchter2006, Bloom2002} and given the high inclination of the system and the compression of lengths along the line of sight, they should be considered as lower bounds to the true offset.